Are you caught in a bind not understanding what others are talking about while scrolling Reddit, Cryptocurrency related forums or Slack groups?

 Just a year back, I was also left scratching my head when I first got involved in Cryptocurrencies.
 Therefore, I decided to put together a list of the Cryptocurrency Lingo/Slang which can help out others as well.

-A misspelling of ‘hold’ that stuck around to mean ‘keep’.
+A spin on the investing lingo ‘hold’ — Hold On for Dear Life.
 A crypto trader who buys a coin and does not see himself selling in the foreseeable future is called a hodler of the coin.

 Short form for ‘fear of missing out’.
 The feeling when you see a huge green dildo on a chart and you don’t own that coin, so you sell other shit to buy into it freaking out.
 As crypto trading is still very much driven by emotions rather than valuation, FOMO is a huge factor to consider when swing trading in crypto.